-- -You'll need your own computer and internet access. - For some modules, you may need to buy additional set books, such as fiction or theory books. - -You may need to pay for travel to tutorials or exams. - A handful of our modules include a residential school.
+- You'll need your own computer and internet access. - For some modules, you may need to buy additional set books, such as fiction or theory books. - You may need to pay for travel to tutorials or exams. - A handful of our modules include a residential school.
 For these, you'll need to fund the cost of travel to the residential school venue.
-There may also be additional costs for meals and accommodation.